harshp2008/exam-mate-helper/README.md

 Tired of seeing the same question multiple times across different timezones or papers?

 - **Pixelmatch Engine**: Uses high-precision pixel comparison to identify identical diagrams and text.
-- **Smart Grouping**: Automatically identifies candidate groups on the current page for review.
+- **Aggressive Manual Rescan**: Includes a **Rejection Reset** that lets you re-evaluate previously dismissed duplicates with a single click.
+- **Unified Status Labels**: Every duplicate group has a clear status (🤖 AI suggested or 🖋️ User verified) that syncs across all devices.
 - **Search Everywhere**: Search for duplicates across your entire logged database plus current page sidebar items.
-- **Rejection Blacklist**: If you delete an AI-detected group, the extension remembers it and won't bug you about it again.
+- **Fail-Safe Mechanism**: Includes an automatic scan state recovery system to prevent the engine from locking during network delays.
-- **Primary Marker**: Designate a "Primary" version of a question to keep your data clean and organized.
+- **Primary Marker**: Designate a "Primary" version of a question to keep your stats clean and organized.

 ---